jklebes/jklebes/README.md

 ## About

 Hi!
 I'm Jason Klebes.
 I'm interested in computational physics, HPC, FOSS., mathematics, CLI applications.

+I'm Modelling Officer for the University of Edinburgh School of Geosciences.
+I work with researchers on various geophysical and ecological modelling and data analysis codes, with an eye towards efficient workflows and sustainable software development.
+I collaborate on conceptualizing and implementing original mathematical models as well as adding HPC acceleration to existing software.

 ## 🪛 Tech Stack

 ### ❤️ Using